scot00671234/tradingjournal/replit.md

   - Added glassmorphism design elements and smooth animations throughout
   - Improved content flow for better conversion optimization
 - ✓ Updated hero section with powerful psychological messaging (January 27, 2025):
-  - Changed hero headline to "You keep losing.
-And you don't even know why."
+  - Changed hero headline to "Imagine where you'd be if you tracked every trade."
-  - Added compelling subtitle about the cycle of self-deception in trading
+  - Added compelling subtitle "The trading journal that separates winners from losers."
-  - Included solution-focused messaging about ending the cycle and gaining control
-  - Added impactful quotes throughout landing page for psychological triggers
+  - Focused on aspiration and differentiation rather than problem-focused messaging
   - Enhanced typography and spacing for maximum emotional impact
+  - Simplified messaging for cleaner, more inspirational approach

 ## User Preferences